Broker Rules for Outside Business Activities and Private Securities Transactions

 One interesting gray area for investment advisors and broker dealers that covers the pitfalls of both OBA’s and PST’s are Pension Income Stream Products.
 These products as stated in FINRA Regulatory Notice 16-12 operate by giving a pensioner a one-time lump sum payment in exchange for rights to the pensioners future income from the pension plan.
 Pension Purchasing companies use investment advisors to market these products to investors.
 While some firms do not treat Pension Income stream products as securities and brokers may not report them under FINRA Rule 3280 they still then have to be reported as OBA’s under Rule 3270.
 The broker dealer must then determine whether to treat the Pension Product as a security subject to the limitations of FINRA Rule 3270 or as an OBA.

-If you are an investment advisor or broker dealer who has been dealing with a regulatory inquiry or internal firm review in connection with an Outside Business Activity or Private Securities Transaction please contact the law firm of Lubiner Schmidt and Palumbo for a free consultation.
+If you are an investment advisor or broker dealer who has been dealing with a regulatory inquiry or internal firm review in connection with an Outside Business Activity or Private Securities Transaction please contact the law firm of Lubiner Schmidt and Palumbo for a consultation.